 It’s easy to say that TaylorMade’s Hi-Toe wedge is a more aggressive type of wedge.
 Since the layers are few, the impact is stronger.
 You don’t have to worry about groove degradation as well.
 To begin with, the Hi-Toe’s grooves have a sharper radius – thanks to a highly effective laser edging process.
 Such extra step is necessary for helping the grooves prevent a skidding aftereffect.
 Based on TaylorMade experiments, the additional spin force added can reach as high as 200 RMPS.

-TaylorMade Milled Grind 2.0 is a top option for beginners and pros!
+TaylorMade Milled Grind 2.0 is one of the best wedges for high handicappers and is a top option for beginners and pros!

 2. Vokey Design SM8